 One of the goals of the modern Valmiera is to not forget its past, connect it to the present in the name of the future.
 Be proud of what we were before, what we are now and we will be in years to come.
 This is the reason, why Hansa has a large part in the development of the city's image.
 In 2000 The Wall of Hansa was painted; In 2003 a coin with the symbolics of Valmiera joined the coin union of Hanseatic cities; In 2011 Valmiera regained the ancient boat dock, which likely hosted boats in medieval times.
-As a result of the research of new original documents and archaeological evidence, the content of the new Valmiera museum exposition "de Woldemer" has been created, revealing the town in the period from the 13th century to the 18th century.
-The exhibition covers four content topics in an informative and interactive way: Valmiera Castle; city and citizens; Valmiera and Hansa; the spiritual world.
-The descriptive texts of the exposition are in five languages - Latvian, Estonian, English, German and Russian.

-Museum visitors can participate in several educational programs developed during the project:
+The museum visitors have the opportunity to participate in several educational programs that have developed during the project: